Michael Czinkota

-Michael R. Czinkota (born 1951) is an American organizational theorist and Professor at the McDonough School of Business at Georgetown University.
+Michael R. Czinkota (1951– November 23, 2022) was an American international business and trade theorist and a longtime Professor at the McDonough School of Business at Georgetown University.

 Czinkota is the former Deputy Assistant Secretary of Commerce in the United States Department of Commerce (1987-1989) and a former head of U.S. delegation for Organisation for Economic Co-operation and Development (OECD) Industry Committee in Paris (1987-1989).
 From 1986-1987, Czinkota was a Senior Advisor for Export Controls in the U.S. Department of Commerce.
 Czinkota was awarded the Significant Contribution to Global Marketing award from the American Marketing Association in 2007.